boynoiz/docker4dev/README.md

 # Docker4Dev

+This project are still under experimental.
+There's a problem about pass through env to Dockerfile and I working on it.

 ---

 > Inspiration from [Dockerized by kasperisager](https://github.com/kasperisager/php-dockerized) PHP development stack: Nginx, MariaDB, MongoDB, PHP-FPM, HHVM, Memcached, Redis, Elasticsearch and RabbitMQ